2023 Best Value Nursing Graduate Certificate Schools in the New England Region

 Saint Joseph’s Maine graduate students pay an average of $9,766 in tuition and fees each year.

-The average tuition and fees for an out-of-state graduate students at Endicott are $12,746 a year.
+Out-of-state tuition fees for graduate students at Endicott are $12,746 per year.

 Husson graduate students pay an average of $17,680 in tuition and fees each year.